-Item 1.
+- Item 1.
 Illegal Passes.
 Whether a forward pass was thrown when the passer was beyond the line of scrimmage, or after the ball had crossed the line of scrimmage and returned behind it.
-Rule 8-1-2, Item 1.
+Rule 8-1-2, Item 1. - Item 2.

-Item 2.
 Illegal Kick.
 Whether a scrimmage kick was from beyond the line of scrimmage, or a second kick was made after the ball had crossed the line of scrimmage.
-Rule 9-1-1.

-ARTICLE 7.
+Rule 9-1-1. - ARTICLE 7.
 PLAYS GOVERNED BY THE LINE TO GAIN.
 The dead-ball spot is reviewable to determine whether it was short of, at, or beyond the line to gain.

-- (1) For purposes of a replay review, forward progress is determined when a player with control of the ball is controlled by an opponent and driven backwards. - (2) A challenge is successful only if the ruling of whether a new series was awarded is changed, regardless of whether the ball was moved closer to the line to gain. - (3) The dead-ball spot is not reviewable to determine solely whether it should be closer to or further from the line to gain.

-ARTICLE 8.
-NUMBER OF PLAYERS ON THE FIELD AT THE SNAP.
-Whether a player is on the field at the snap.
+- (1) For purposes of a replay review, forward progress is determined when a player with control of the ball is contacted by an opponent and driven backwards. - (2) A challenge is successful only if the ruling of whether a new series was awarded is changed, regardless of whether the ball was moved closer to the line to gain. - (3) Following review, the ball will be placed at the correct dead-ball spot, but the challenge will be successful only if the line to gain ruling is changed. - ARTICLE 8.
+NUMBER OF PLAYERS ON THE FIELD.
+Whether a player is on the field at the snap or when officials rule a deadball foul for too many players in formation.
 For a player to be off the field, he must touch the ground out of bounds.
-For a player to be on the field, both feet or a body part must touch the ground in the field of play.

-ARTICLE 9.
-GAME ADMINISTRATION.
-The Replay Official and designated members of the Officiating department may consult with on-field officials, or conduct a replay review, of game administration issues, including: (a) penalty enforcement; (b) the proper down; (c) spot of a foul; and (d) the game clock.
+For a player to be on the field, both feet or a body part must touch the ground in the field of play. - ARTICLE 9.
+GAME ADMINISTRATION AND CONSULTATION.
+The Replay Official and designated members of the Officiating department may consult with on-field officials, or conduct a replay review, or advise the game officials on specific, objective aspects of a play when clear and obvious video evidence is present, and/or to address game administration issues, including, but not limited to: - (a) penalty enforcement; - (b) the proper down; - (c) spot of a foul; - (d) the game clock; - (e) possession; - (f) completed or intercepted pass; - (g) touching of a loose ball, boundary line, goal line, or end line; - (h) location of the football or a player in relation to a boundary line, the line of scrimmage, the line to gain, or the goal line; or - (i) down by contact (when a player is not ruled down by contact on the field).

+Nothing in this Article precludes a Head Coach or Replay Official from initiating a challenge or review otherwise allowed under Rule 15, Section 1.